danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

   ```

 * Two Readers (fixed-width formatted text and TIFF again) and a mechanism for
-  intergrating with intake's `DataSource` abstraction have been sketched in
+  integrating with intake's `DataSource` abstraction have been sketched in
   [danielballan/reader_prototype](https://github.com/danielballan/reader_prototype).

 ## How should we organize?